Gary O'Neil: Bristol City

 On 9 June 2016, O'Neil signed for Championship side Bristol City on a two-year contract starting on 1 July 2016.
 He scored his first goal for Bristol City in a 2–1 loss at Reading on 26 November 2016.

 He was released by Bristol City at the end of the 2017–18 season.

 Bolton Wanderers

 On 3 August 2018, he completed a move to Bolton Wanderers on an initial short-term contract until January 2019, following a successful trial spell at the University of Bolton Stadium.
 He made his Bolton debut a day after signing, when coming on as a second-half substitute for fellow debutant Luke Murphy in a 2–1 win over West Bromwich Albion at The Hawthorns.

-He played over thirty games for Bolton in 2018–19, scoring in the games against Rotherham United, Millwall and Wigan Athletic, but could not prevent the club from being relegated to League One.
+He played over thirty games for Bolton in 2018–19, scoring against Rotherham United, Millwall and Wigan Athletic, but could not prevent the club from being relegated to League One.
 However, his efforts were recognised by the club's supporters as he won the Player of the Year award.